Recent doctoral graduate Sylvia Omulo is working with a team of WSU scientists to stop the spread of untreatable infections.

-Sylvia Omulo, a 2017 WSU doctoral graduate, is part of a team of scientists working with health agencies in East Africa to understand the emergence and spread of AMR and to develop solutions.
+Antimicrobial resistance is favored whenever antibiotics are used, but unregulated use and unsanitary living conditions contribute disproportionately to this problem.
+Curbing the resistance challenge requires a global team of experts.
+Scientists at WSU are working with global health agencies in East Africa to understand the emergence and spread of AMR and to develop solutions.

-Then in August of 2011, Omulo visited WSU for the first time while attending a quality management systems training by USDA and WSU.
-At that time, she was transitioning to a new position within the KEMRI/CDC program after earning her master’s degree.
+In August of 2011, Omulo visited Washington State University for the first time while attending a quality management systems training by USDA and WSU.
+At that time, Omulo was transitioning to a new position within the KEMRI/CDC program after earning her master’s degree.

-“While on a tour of WSU’s Pullman campus, Terry McElwain asked me if I was interested in pursuing a Ph.D. here,” says Omulo.
-“So when I finished my obligation to the KEMRI/CDC program in August 2013, I came to WSU to begin my doctoral work in Doug Call’s laboratory in the Paul G. Allen School for Global Animal Health.”
+“While on a tour of WSU’s Pullman campus, Terry McElwain asked me if I was interested in pursuing a Ph.D. here” says Omulo.
+“So when I finished my obligation to the KEMRI/CDC program in August 2013, I came to WSU to begin my doctoral work in Doug Call’s laboratory.”

 “As a PhD student at WSU, I received excellent faculty mentorship.
 My advisor and doctoral committee continuously held meetings with me about my research proposal and prepared me well for my preliminary exams.
 I did not realize what impact that preparation had until I got back to Kenya to conduct my research.
 My previous colleagues told me that something about me had changed—I had become a confident leader.”

-Omulo is not only a leader and a scientist, but a talented artist as well.
+Omulo is not only a scientist, but a talented artist as well.
 She won national awards in Kenya for her art, some of which paid her undergraduate tuition.